-Push ups have been around for ages, and are a widely embraced movement to test upper body strength and fitness.
-Plyometric training has been shown to offer some amazing benefits (discussed below), yet are typically done with lower body training only.
-While plyometric push-ups are mainly seen in ego-driven push up contest, they do actually serve a physiological and strength and power performance purpose…and here’s why.
+Push-ups have been around for ages and are a widely embraced movement used to test upper body strength and fitness.
+Plyometric training has some amazing benefits — more power and strength — yet only with lower body training.
+While plyometric push-ups are mainly seen in ego-driven push-up contests, they do actually serve a physiological purpose.

 Increased Rate of Force Production

-Plyometric exercises force the muscle units to contract at faster rates in order to promote enough force to propel the body into space (off the floor).
-This fast twist muscular response occurs at the motor unit level by nervous system adaptations.
-The benefit of developing this capacity is that the body will then learn to promote force more explosively, which can benefit even slow speed movements (such as 1RM bench presses).
+Plyometric exercises force the muscle units to contract faster to promote enough force to propel the body into space (off the floor).
+The benefit of developing this capacity is that the body will then learn to promote force more explosively, which can benefit even slow speed movements (such as one-rep max attempts).